Asian fetish: Research on racial preferences

 In contrast, a 2013 Australian study on facial attractiveness with Asian and White participants found that Asian and White women's faces were not different in attractiveness overall, although a slight own-race bias was observed.
-However, when rating composite faces (the average of many faces, grouped by race, as opposed to real faces), all participants rated the composite faces more highly and rated White women's composite faces the highest.
-In a follow-up experiment, the researchers found that there was no difference in Asian and White women's perceived facial femininity.
-Another study that same year which used a sample of 126,000 OkCupid users in the US, found that all races initiated chats with their own race the most.
-Another study that same year using a sample of 934,000 online daters in 20 US cities found that Asian women received the most messages on average, however, the authors also noted that own-race preference was the predominant trend.
+However, when rating composite faces (the average of many faces, grouped by race, as opposed to real faces), all participants rated the composite faces more highly and rated the composite faces of White women the highest.
+In a follow-up experiment, the researchers found that there was no difference in the perceived facial femininity of Asian and White women.
+Another study that same year, which used a sample of 126,000 OkCupid users in the US, found that all races initiated chats with their own race the most.
+Another study that same year using a sample of 934,000 online daters in 20 US cities found that Asian women received the most messages on average; however, the authors also noted that own-race preference was the predominant trend.
 The authors noted that their results "contradict the popular belief that [...] white men prefer Asian women over white women".

 A 2015 study using a sample of 58,880 online daters in nine Western European countries found that non-Hispanic White women were the most preferred group of women by far, followed by Hispanic and then Asian women.
 This tendency surpassed own-race preference as the predominant trend.

 A 2018 study using a sample of 187,000 online daters in 4 US cities found that Asian women were the most desired group of women.